 Therefore, we demand:

-- Substantial resources to establish a Black controlled Agency for Returning Citizens:
+A. Substantial resources to establish a Black controlled Agency for Returning Citizens:

 - To fund Centers in Black communities nationwide to provide culturally appropriate counseling, career development services and job/employment training for formerly incarcerated persons.